jp-wright/nfl_betting_market_analysis/README.md

 ### Predicting Bet Outcomes
 #### Covers and Over-Unders
 Two of the three classification targets, _road covers_ and _over/under results_ proved to be very difficult to tease anything meaningful out of.
 My first hunch is that this is due mostly to what the classes are derived from: betting lines set by Vegas.
 As discussed in the [NFL Betting Primer](#nfl-betting-primer) section, Vegas has a vested interest in making the results of any bet as close to 50/50 as possible, in order to avoid suffering massive losses.
-Vegas takes small wins many times over to turn large profits.
+Vegas takes "small" wins many times over to turn large profits.

 Since the spread and over/under are set by Vegas to meet this balanced criterion, it is not surprising to find that "hidden gem" metrics which predict the results of these bets were not discovered.
 If something does a great job of predicting these results, then Vegas knows about them already -- this is their livelihood, after all -- and is using them in their formulae to set these values.
 In a sense, we are merely trying to tease out something Vegas has already baked in.

 The results for predicting these two bets never got much above 51%.
-Remembering that the initial motivation of this project was to build a model to predict the spread, identify games that were beyond a spread-deviation threshold, and investigate to see if they were truly "wise bets".
+Remember that the initial motivation of this project was to build a model to predict the spread, identify games that were beyond a spread-deviation threshold, and investigate to see if they were truly "wise bets".
 As you can likely guess, the results for this approach were sub-optimal.
-That does not make them uninteresting, however, and they are discussed below in the [Wise Bets Results](#wise-bets-results) section.

 <BR>